Up the Bracket: Title

-Release

-The album was re-released on 8 September 2003 with an additional track, "What a Waster" and DVD featuring the promotional videos for the singles: "Up the Bracket", "Time for Heroes" and "I Get Along".

 Reception

 Upon release, Up the Bracket received generally favourable reviews.
-Online music magazine Pitchfork placed Up the Bracket at number 138 on their list of top 200 albums of the 2000s, and it was placed 44 on a similar list by Uncut.
-NME placed the album tenth in a list of the greatest British albums ever, as well as calling it the second greatest album of the decade.
-NME also placed the album number 70 on its list of the 500 Greatest Albums of All Time.
-Rolling Stone placed the album number 61 on its list of the 100 Greatest Debut Albums of All Time and number 94 on its list of the 100 Greatest Albums of the 2000s.
+The online music publication Pitchfork ranked Up the Bracket at No. 138 on its list of the "Top 200 Albums of the 2000s", and was ranked at No. 44 on a similar list by Uncut.
+British music website NME ranked the album at No. 10 on its list of "The Greatest British Albums Ever", No. 70 on its "500 Greatest Albums of All Time" list, as well as ranking it as the second greatest album of the decade.
+Rolling Stone ranked Up the Bracket at No. 61 and No. 94 on its lists of "The 100 Greatest Debut Albums of All Time" and "The 100 Greatest Albums of the 2000s" respectively.

 In April 2008, BBC Radio 1 DJ Zane Lowe chose the album as one of his Masterpieces, playing the album in full with interviews from the band members, fans and fellow musicians who were influenced by the album.